cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 </CodeGroup>

 `github.com/alice/checkers` is the name of the Golang module by which this project will be known.
-And if you own the `github.com/alice` path, you can even eventually host it there and have other people use your project as a module.
+If you own the `github.com/alice` path, you can even eventually host it there and have other people use your project as a module.

 <ExpansionPanel title="Troubleshooting">

 For the sake of good support, the versions of all software used are communicated as encountered throughout this course.
 It is natural that after the writing of the course material some version changes will appear, and it may occur that something breaks.
 Instead of using different versions of the software from the ones in the course, please look at the following list, which might fix problems you are running into.
-Otherwise, use Docker, as explained on this page.
+Otherwise, use Docker as explained on this page.
 <p></p>
 If all else fails, please post the issue you face on Discord.